zcorpan/html-parser-book/manuscript/preface.md

 > You can use the font for commercial purposes, but not sell it!
 Every once in a comment on the page would be nice.

-Thanks to Ian Hickson, Henri Sivonen, Tim Berners-Lee, Anne van Kesteren, and Jeff Jaffe for letting me quote their emails, blog posts, etc. in this book.
-TODO
+Thanks to Ian Hickson and Henri Sivonen for letting me quote their emails, blog posts, etc. in this book.

 Thanks to Ingvar Stepanyan for letting me use some of his Twitter quizzes in this book.
-TODO

 Thanks to Mike Smith for providing a raw log from a validator instance for the *Most common errors* section.